 Causes and Risk Factors of Iron-Deficiency Anemia

-There are many possible causes of iron deficiency anemia, but the most common ones
+There are many possible causes of iron deficiency anemia, but the most common ones are::

 Some people are more likely to develop iron-deficiency anemia than others.
 These include:

-• Older adults may have reduced appetite, digestive problems, or chronic diseases that affect iron absorption or utilization.
+- Older adults may have reduced appetite, digestive problems, or chronic diseases that affect iron absorption or utilization.

 Signs and Symptoms of Iron-Deficiency Anemia

-• Pale skin.
+- Pale skin.
 The hemoglobin in your red blood cells gives your skin a healthy color.
 When you have low hemoglobin, your skin may look pale or yellowish.
 You may also notice that the inside of your lower eyelids, gums, and nails are paler than usual.

-• Headache, dizziness, or lightheadedness.
+- Headache, dizziness, or lightheadedness.
 These symptoms can occur because of the reduced blood flow and oxygen to your brain.
 You may also experience difficulty concentrating, memory problems, or confusion.

-• Chest pain, fast heartbeat, or palpitations.
+- Chest pain, fast heartbeat, or palpitations.
 These symptoms can indicate that your heart is under stress from the lack of oxygen and the increased workload.
 You may also have an irregular heartbeat or a heart murmur.

-• Cold hands and feet.
+- Cold hands and feet.
 When you have iron-deficiency anemia, your body may divert blood away from your extremities to preserve oxygen for your vital organs.
 This can make your hands and feet feel cold, numb, or tingling.

-• Inflammation or soreness of your tongue.
+- Inflammation or soreness of your tongue.
 Your tongue may become swollen, inflamed, or sore due to the low hemoglobin and iron levels.
 You may also have cracks or ulcers in the corners of your mouth.

-• Unusual cravings for non-nutritive substances.
+- Unusual cravings for non-nutritive substances.
 This is a condition called pica, which makes you crave and eat things that are not food, such as ice, dirt, clay, or starch.
 This may be a sign of iron deficiency or other nutritional deficiencies.

 Diagnosis and Treatment of Iron-Deficiency Anemia

-• Iron supplements.
-These are pills or liquids that contain iron that you take by mouth.
-They can help increase your iron levels and improve your symptoms.
-However, they may also cause some side effects, such as nausea, constipation, diarrhea, or stomach pain.
-You should take them as prescribed by your doctor and follow their instructions on how to take them.
-You may also need to take them with food or vitamin C to enhance absorption and reduce side effects.
+- Iron replacement products.
+These may be in the form of pills or liquids that contain iron and are usually taken by mouth.
+They may help improve your levels of iron and relieve some symptoms.
+However, besides these, they can also give some side effects at times.
+They sometimes cause nausea, constipation, diarrhea, and even stomach pains.
+So, you have to take them as prescribed by your doctor while strictly following their advice on how they are supposed to be taken.
+You may have to take them with food or vitamin C to improve absorption and decrease adverse side effects.

 Prevention and Complications of Iron-Deficiency Anemia